Basic information about Sweden

 Eating in Sweden

 On a hiking holiday in Sweden you will not only experience a wide range of possibilities in terms of nature and active experiences.
-You can also expect culinary delights on your walking holidays Österlenleden, 8 days.
+You can also expect culinary delights on your walking holiday Österlenleden, 8 days.
 What is served here is always fresh, regional and made from the best ingredients.
 But the geographical location and climate also have an influence on the cuisine.
 Typical Swedish dishes consist of different types of meat such as elk or game, pickled fish and vegetables are served together with the rye bread Limpa.
 An uncomplicated preparation, as well as contrasting flavours are the basis for a Swedish meal.
 And there is so much more to try than the classic Köttbullar meatballs.
 How about Klämma?
 Here the Swedish speciality Surströmming, a sour herring, is served on boiled potatoes, red onions and Tunnbröd.
 Or the Swedish speciality Spettekaka from Skåne in southern Sweden?
 A sweet pastry made form eggs, sugar and potato starch.

 Hiking pleasure in Sweden